Why isn’t tuition assistance enough

 Foundations & Other Philanthropies

-For many years, the Yawkey Foundations offered tuition assistance to low-income students through its scholarship program.
+For many years, the Yawkey Foundation offered tuition assistance to low-income students through its Yawkey Scholars Program.
 Although the support was helpful, students couldn’t afford to explore all the opportunities their colleges offered, and many continued to struggle with academic, personal, and financial issues.
-Jim Healey, President of the Yawkey Foundations, felt the organization could do a better job of supporting low-income college students, but the Foundation had neither the resources nor the staff to offer scholars the guidance they needed.
-“We felt it was time to bring a company in that could accomplish those things for us, could meet with the students and could advise them,” says Healey.
-“We interviewed the team at The Philanthropic Initiative to tap into their decades of experience managing scholarship programs and advising students.
+The Yawkey Foundation felt that they could do a better job of supporting their Yawkey Scholars and reached out to the team at The Philanthropic Initiative to tap into their decades of experience managing scholarship programs and advising students.

-Our vision was inspired by what Jim Healey and his team at the Yawkey Foundations had already accomplished.
+Our vision was inspired by what the team at the Yawkey Foundation had already accomplished.
 Drawing from that history, and our research and experience creating and managing college success programs, we worked with the Yawkey Foundation to revamp the Yawkey Scholars Program to include several new components:

 - Advisor mentoring.
 Each Yawkey Scholar is matched with an advisor.
 Students are encouraged to check in with their advisor quarterly to discuss how things are going for them at college.
 Advisors are there to support Scholars and help them to identify and access resources if they have academic, financial, social or other problems.